seafloor/seafloor.github.io/_posts/2025-01-04-just-stick-it-in-a-yaml.md

   body: Don't forget me this weekend!
 ```

 Now that's elegant.
 Easily readable and changeable.
-Now image a run with many different settings, but you never have to change your code for a new run.
+Now imagine a run with many different settings, but you never have to change your code for a new run.
 You only ever update the YAML.
 And it looks something like:

 ```
 run: